Milena Gimón

-Milena Gimón (born 17 June 1980) is a Venezuelan sports journalist and former footballer, who played for UCAS Spirit and the Venezuela women's national football team.
+Milena Gimón (born 17 June 1980) is a Venezuelan sports journalist and former footballer, who played for UCAB Spirit and the Venezuela women's national football team.

 Career

 Football

 Milena Gimón was born on 17 June 1980.
 Her father pushed her to be involved in baseball as a child, but she preferred football.
 She attended Los Campitos in Caracas, and studied Social Communication at Andrés Bello Catholic University.
 It was at University that she properly became involved in football, changing classes so that she could join the women's team there.
 This team became UCAB Spirit when the Venezuelan Football Federation organised the semi-professional Liga Amateur de Fútbol Femenino.
 She was one of the players that was provided with a salary by the team.

 Gimón made her international debut for the Venezuela women's national football team on 9 April 2003 in the 2–0 defeat by Ecuador.
 She only made one further appearance for the national team, two days later in the 9–0 defeat by Colombia.